ColonParenColon/Enwrinkled_Kontaalen_Armada/README.md

   Partell:
     -The Wick torpedos now cloak
-    -They uncloak 2.5 units from an enemy.
+    -As a mercy they uncloak 2.5 units from an enemy.

   Lantra:
     -Given a long range point light cannon.